buildtesters/buildtest/docs/configuring_buildtest/executors.rst

 (``pollinterval`` field) checks if job has exceeded **maxpendtime** only if job is pending.
 If job pendtime exceeds `maxpendtime` limit, buildtest will cancel job the job using the appropriate scheduler command like (``scancel``, ``bkill``, ``qdel``).
-Buildtestwill remove cancelled jobs from poll queue, in addition cancelled jobs won't be reported in test report.
+Buildtest will remove cancelled jobs from poll queue, in addition cancelled jobs won't be reported in test report.

 For more details on `maxpendtime` click :ref:`here <max_pend_time>`.